altoo-ag/scala-kryo-serialization/README.md

 #### sbt projects

-To use the latest stable release of pekko-kryo-serialization in sbt projects you just need to add this dependency:
+To use the latest stable release of scala-kryo-serialization in sbt projects you just need to add this dependency:

-`libraryDependencies += "io.altoo" %% "pekko-kryo-serialization" % "1.0.0"`
+`libraryDependencies += "io.altoo" %% "scala-kryo-serialization" % "1.0.0"`

 #### maven projects

-To use the official release of pekko-kryo-serialization in Maven projects, please use the following snippet in your pom.xml
+To use the official release of scala-kryo-serialization in Maven projects, please use the following snippet in your pom.xml

 ```xml
     <repository>